Hans Neuendorf: Art gallery and exhibitions

+Artnet.com

-He founded Artnet, a database of art prices, which became the first art site to go online in 1989.
+He founded the online website Artnet, a database of art prices, which became the first art site to go online in 1989.
 In 2012, he handed over the role of chief executive of the business to his son, Jacob Pabst.
-Three off his sons and daughter Sophie are also involved in the company, serving as vice president.
+Two of his sons and daughter Sophie are also involved in the company, serving as vice president.
 Neuendorf became involved in the industry when he traveled to France in the 1960s.
-Neuendorf has cited his favourite art as Cy Twombly.
-Artnet has also formed partnerships with Sothebys.
+Artnet has also formed partnerships with the auction house Sotheby's.

 Its sister project Artnet Magazine was after (Slate) the second publication to go online.